salzamt/step-repair/README.md

    positive volume.
 5. For STEP output, round-trips the exported file and validates it again.

-The tool deliberately avoids boolean operations, fusing parts, and `removeSplitter()` so it preserves individual parts where possible.
+The tool avoids boolean operations, fusing parts, and `removeSplitter()` so it preserves individual parts where possible.

 ## Development